abessifi/ansible-osb/README.md

 ## Available tags

 - **`osb-create-db-schemas`** - Specify this tag to create the OSB schemas using RCU.
 - **`osb-purge-db-schemas`** - Use this tag if you want to purge an existing OSB schemas to prepare for a clean installation.
-The role parameters such as for db connection, the schemas prefix and the RCU components are required.
+If you want that the purge take effect, you have to set the role parameter `osb_schemas_created` to `true`.
+The role parameters for db connection, the schemas prefix and the RCU components are required too.
 - **`osb-plain-install`** - This tag performs only the installation of the OSB software.
 - **`osb-configure`** - When mentionned, the OSB configuration tasks are executed (Create OSB cluster, etc).
 - **`osb-install-and-init`** - This is the default installation mode of the OSB.
 When mentionned, this tag perfoms the creation of a new domain, the configuration and startup of an OSB cluster with 3 services: a nodemanager, an AdminServer and one Manager Server.

+## Local facts

+- **`osb.db.created`** - Tell if the OSB schemas are installed or not

 # Usage